akuklev/HOCC/README.md

 The large body of theoretical work outlined in this summary addresses all critical expressivity shortcomings of type theories known to the author.

-The resulting theory, which I named Higher Observational Construction Calculus, has three directions for further generalisation:
+Higher Observational Construction Calculus presented in this summary three anticipated directions for further generalisation:
 * [Directed higher inductive types](https://hott-uf.github.io/2022/HoTTUF_2022_paper_11.pdf)
 which would make each type an ω-category rather than an ∞-groupoid and each universe an ω-cosmos rather than an ∞-topos, presumably an ω-variant of virtual equipments with extra structure.
 * Linear dependent types making the system capable of expressing [concurrency, quantum computations and entanglement](./lin-types).
-* Resource-aware (hopefully non-Gödelian) variant of the theory, where strictly increasing functions can be only shown to exist contitionally on availability of enough “computational budget”.
+* Resource-aware (hopefully non-Gödelian) variant of the theory, where strictly increasing functions can be only shown to exist conditionally on availability of enough “computational budget”.

 While importaint in their own right, these extensions seem irrelevant to the purpose of the project in the next decade.
 On the other hand, practical convenience of proof assistants critically depents